quiltt/quiltt-js/README.md

 ```

 Once a changeset is created and merged to the `main` branch, our automated release workflow handles versioning and publishing to npm via the Changesets GitHub bot.

+For detailed information on the release process, version management, and troubleshooting, see our [Release Documentation](RELEASING.md).

 ## License